Definition of Fable

 What makes that ship drive on so fast?

-Gulliver’s Travels is mixture of political allegory, moral fable, mock utopia and social anatomy.
-In this extract, Captain Gulliver reaches an unknown place among strange creatures who speak a strange language.
+Gulliver’s Travels is a mixture of political allegory, moral fable, mock utopia, and social anatomy.
+In this excerpt, Captain Gulliver reaches an unknown place among strange creatures who speak a strange language.
 This is a type of modern fable intended to satirize political vices.

 Function of Fable